 Experts judges, poke, prod, bite, measure and smell freshly baked croissants and judge them based on specific criteria such as shape, appearance, regularity, flavour, smell and texture.

-Here are just two of the 2019 winners, one for the Paris region and another which one best croissant in ALL OF FRANCE.
+Here are just two of the 2019 winners, one for the Paris region and another voted the best croissant in ALL OF FRANCE.

 In 2019, Lionel Bonnamy’s bakery La Fabrique aux gourmandises in the 14th arrondissement of Paris won the honour of the best croissant of Ile-de-France.